stonycat/Bias-Aware-Design-CSCW22/README.md

 ~~data processing (hotels distribution)~~

 ### 2021.2.9 - 2021.2.15
-choose one design - 12 interview
+1) choose one design - 12 interview

-LDA2vec for cluster
+2.1) LDA2vec for cluster
-choose 30 hotels from the distribution, run
+2.2) Choose 30 hotels from the distribution, run

-UI structure of website (with handlebar) put 30 hotels data into website
+3.1) UI structure of website (with handlebar)
+3.2) put 30 hotels data into website